 The Group has clearly defined credit policies for the approval and management of credit risk.
-These set the minimum requirements in assessing the integrity and ability of debtors counterparties to meet their contractual financial obligations for repayment, acceptable forms of collateral and security, and the frequency of credit reviews.
+These set the minimum requirements in assessing the integrity and ability of counterparties to meet their contractual financial obligations for repayment, acceptable forms of collateral and security, and the frequency of credit reviews.

-The Group's Risk Appetite Statement requires that there is appropriate diversification of credit risk, which is controlled by established policies and limits for the key dimensions of the credit portfolio, including for:
+The Group's Risk Appetite Statement requires that there is appropriate diversification of credit risk.
+This is achieved through established policies that include limits for the key dimensions of the credit portfolio for:

 - Individual obligors, or groups of related obligors;

-- Industry sectors:
+- Industry sectors; and

-- Geography (e.g. country risk); and
+- Geography (e.g. country risk).

-- Products / portfolios.

-In addition, experts in each Business Unit search for ways to diversify credit risk exposure in the business, all within the limit framework boundaries.
+Experts in each Business Unit search for ways to diversify credit risk exposure in the business, all within the policy limits.

-The Credit Portfolio Assurance Unit, part of Group Audit and Assurance, reviews credit portfolios and Business Unit compliance with policies, portfolio standards, application of credit risk ratings and other key practices on a regular basis.
+The Credit Portfolio Assurance Unit, part of Group Audit and Assurance, reviews credit portfolios and Business Unit compliance with policies, application of credit risk ratings and other key practices on a regular basis.
 The Credit Portfolio Assurance Unit reports its findings to the Audit and Risk Committees as appropriate.